San Diego Beer Tour: Ocean Beach

 End the afternoon on the rooftop at OB Brewery.
 You can eat here if needed after all that beer and, even if you are not a huge fan of the beer, the rooftop patio has amazing views of the ocean.
 You could try to time it for sunset for maximum effect.

 Eight locations is too many for one day even if you have a large chunk of time.
-Hodad's, Helm's and Kilowatt are the ones to leave out if you need to.
+Hodad's, Two Roots and Kilowatt are the ones to leave out if you need to.
 You can always come back for a second day.
 I say Culture and Hess are the two “must do” ones for beer quality, OB Brewing for the patio, Belching Beaver and Pizza Port for beer and history.

 An alternative route that is 0.1 miles shorter is this one: